db47h/hwsim/README.md

     // xorInstance represents an instance of an xor gate.
     // one such instance is created for every xor gate in a circuit. type xorInstance struct {
-        A   int `hw:"in"`  // the tag hw:"in" indicates an input pin B   int `hw:"in"`
+        A   *hw.Wire `hw:"in"`  // the tag hw:"in" indicates an input pin
+        B   *hw.Wire `hw:"in"`
-        Out int `hw:"out"` // output pin
+        Out *hw.Wire `hw:"out"` // output pin
     }

-    // Update is a Component function that reads the state of the input pins
+    // Update is a Component function that reads the state of the inputs
-    // and writes a result to the output pins.
+    // and sends a result to the outputs.
 It will be called at every
-    // tick of the simulation.
-    func (g *xorInstance) Update(c *hw.Circuit) {
+    // half clock cycle of the simulation. func (g *xorInstance) Update(clk bool) {
-        a, b := c.Get(g.A), c.Get(g.B)   // get pin states
+        a, b := g.A.Recv(clk), g.B.Recv(clk) // get input signals
-        c.Set(g.Out, a && !b || !a && b) // set state of output pin
+        g.Out.Send(clk, a && !b || !a && b)  // send output
     }

     // Now we turn xorInstance into a part usable in a chip definition.